-Every line intersecting $E(Z_p)$ in 2 points, intersects it in exactly 3 points:
+Every line intersecting $E(Z_p)$ intersects it in exactly 3 points:

 1. A point P is counted 2 times if line is tangent to the curve at P.

 2. The point at infinity is also counted when the line is vertical.